Arts and Crafts movement: William Morris

 William Morris (1834–1896) was the towering figure in late 19th-century design and the main influence on the Arts and Crafts movement.
 The aesthetic and social vision of the movement grew out of ideas that he developed in the 1850s with the Birmingham Set – a group of students at the University of Oxford including Edward Burne-Jones, who combined a love of Romantic literature with a commitment to social reform.
-John William Mackail notes that "Carlyle's Past and Present stood alongside of [Ruskin's] Modern Painters as inspired and absolute truth."
+John William Mackail notes that, for the Set, "Carlyle's Past and Present stood alongside of [Ruskin's] Modern Painters as inspired and absolute truth."
 The medievalism of Malory's Morte d'Arthur set the standard for their early style.
 In Burne-Jones' words, they intended to "wage Holy warfare against the age".

 Morris began experimenting with various crafts and designing furniture and interiors.
 He was personally involved in manufacture as well as design, which was the hallmark of the Arts and Crafts movement.
 Ruskin had argued that the separation of the intellectual act of design from the manual act of physical creation was both socially and aesthetically damaging.
 Morris further developed this idea, insisting that no work should be carried out in his workshops before he had personally mastered the appropriate techniques and materials, arguing that "without dignified, creative human occupation people became disconnected from life".

 In 1861, Morris began making furniture and decorative objects commercially, modelling his designs on medieval styles and using bold forms and strong colours.
 His patterns were based on flora and fauna, and his products were inspired by the vernacular or domestic traditions of the British countryside.
 Some were deliberately left unfinished in order to display the beauty of the materials and the work of the craftsman, thus creating a rustic appearance.
-Morris strove to unite all the arts within the decoration of the home, emphasizing nature and simplicity of form.
+Morris strove to unite all the arts within the decoration of the home, emphasising nature and simplicity of form.